 Septembers are quite often lovely as well.
 We can see Indian summers at times, too.
 What I suggest for attire: layer-and-peel types of clothing are best!!

 Q:Where is the closest grocery store, hospital, etc.?

 The closest hospital is in Longview WA, 45 minutes away.
 St. John’s.
 There are many more choices in the Portland and surrounding areas as well.
 For trauma, usually Emanuel or OHSU are where people are transported.
 We have Life Flight available as we have a helipad located by our little fire station on Northshore Drive.
-As a Fishhawk Lake member, you can buy a yearly membership to Life Flight and Fire Med for a nominal fee, through the Mist Birkenfeld Rural Fire Protection District located on Hwy 202, 5 miles away.
-Read more by clicking the link above.
+As a Fishhawk Lake member, you can buy a yearly membership to Life Flight and Fire Med for a nominal fee, through the Mist Birkenfeld Rural Fire Protection District located on Hwy 101 about 5 miles from the lake community.

 Q: What does the Homeowners’ Association Fee cover?

 A: We have our own water treatment plant and sewage treatment plant, so all of your water and sewer are covered by the annual dues.
 We also have:

 - several employees, both full and part time

 - beach with sand and easy access to the lake for little children/several docks